ElJoker63/telegram-docker-vm/README.md

 # Telegram Docker VM Manager

-A Telegram bot that orchestrates isolated Docker-based development environments (VMs) with SSH access.
-It allows users to provision containers on-demand and administrators to manage resources dynamically.
+A Telegram bot that orchestrates isolated Docker-based development environments (VMs) with secure SSH and web terminal access.
+It allows users to provision containers on-demand and administrators to manage resources dynamically, without exposing any ports externally.

 ## Features